Jump to section

 Self massage

-You shouldn't wait to experience pain before making changes to your lifestyle that would help in preventing plantar fasciitis.
-Here are a number of simple, preventative measures you can implement to help reduce your risk of developing this injury.
+You shouldn't wait to experience pain before making changes to your lifestyle that would help prevent plantar fasciitis.
+Here are several simple preventative measures you can implement to help reduce your risk of developing this injury.

 If you are injured and experiencing heel pain, the first thing you should do is look at your activity levels and modify them if needed.